AgentBossMode/promptius-gui/README.md

   <img src="assets/covid.png" alt="Covid report" width="45%" />
 </div>

+## What Problem Are We Solving?

+Generative AI excels at creating text and code, but agents struggle to present rich, interactive interfaces to users, especially when those agents are remote or running across trust boundaries.

+**Promptius-GUI** allows agents to "speak UI" by sending a declarative JSON format describing the intent of the UI.
+The client application then renders this using its own native component library (Material UI, Chakra UI, Ant Design, etc.).

+This approach ensures that agent-generated UIs are **safe like data, but expressive like code**.

+## Why Graph Structure?

+The graph-based structure (nodes + edges) is an intentional design choice that enables **dramatic token efficiency** when using structured output:

+- **Nested parent-child structure**: ~128k+ tokens when bound to Pydantic models
+- **Graph structure (nodes/edges separate)**: ~4k tokens when bound to Pydantic models

+This makes Promptius-GUI ideal for LLM integration with structured output tools like LangChain's `with_structured_output()`, providing developers with type-safe, error-resistant UI generation.

+## Structured Output Advantage

+Unlike systems that depend on raw JSON parsing, Promptius-GUI is designed for structured output:

+- **Pydantic models**: Direct binding to Python schema
+- **Type safety**: Full TypeScript + Python type generation
+- **Error resistance**: No JSON parsing errors
+- **Developer preference**: Structured output is preferred over raw JSON

+When you bind the schema to a Pydantic model for structured LLM output, you get:
+- Guaranteed type safety at compile time
+- Runtime validation with clear error messages
+- No need to handle JSON parsing errors
+- Seamless integration with LangChain, LlamaIndex, and other LLM frameworks

 ## Features

 - 🎨 **Multi-Framework Support**: Works seamlessly with Material UI, Chakra UI, and Ant Design